Mitchel-DS/web-app-from-scratch-2223/README.md

 ## Process
 ### Week 1
-In the first week I started with the minor.
-I made a home screen and added some styling.
-I also made a fetch to the api and fetched the data.
-I displayed the data on the screen.
+Here I started with sketching out the design for the application for mobile first view.

 ### Week 2

 ### Week 3

+### Week 4

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.